feranick/grace-extended/README.md

 9. file with legend captions can now be added on command line

+10. Add buttons for quick evaluation of formula

 Additional system-level patches (available in a single patch or as individual patches):

 1. grace-opt-flags_5.1.25-3: Added compiling optimization flags for better performance